23 Top-Rated Beaches in the US

 2. La Jolla Cove, San Diego, CA

 Boasting nearly 70 miles of coastline, San Diego is home to some of the most beautiful beaches in America.
 La Jolla Cove may not be the most expansive, but it's one of the most photographed and top-rated beaches in California.
 Facing north, this small gem is tucked between sandstone cliffs, making it the perfect spot to swim, snorkel, or scuba dive.
+No wonder it is deemed one of the best beaches in the US.

 The deep, blue-green bay is well protected, and the visibility is great (at times you can see beyond 30 feet).
 Another bonus: It's nestled within the La Jolla Underwater Park Ecological Reserve, which prohibits fishing and removal of objects from the area.
 The result: the bay is teeming with marine life.
 It truly is a diver's paradise and one of the best beaches in San Diego.
 Be sure to pack your snorkel gear.